Orca types and populations: North Atlantic and adjacent

 At least 15,000 whales are estimated to inhabit the North Atlantic.
 In the Northeast Atlantic, two orca ecotypes have been proposed.
 Type 1 orcas consist of seven haplotypes and include herring-eating orcas of Norway and Iceland and mackerel-eating orcas of the North Sea, as well as seal-eating orcas off Norway.
 Type 2 orcas consist of two haplotypes, and mainly feed on baleen whales.
+These two types have now been dropped from the classification, because of a lack of samples for type 2 (5 individuals) and how little it was representative of a potential ecotype.

 In the Mediterranean Sea, orcas are considered "visitors", likely from the North Atlantic, and sightings become less frequent further east.
 However, a small year-round population exists in the Strait of Gibraltar, which numbered around 39 in 2011.
+From 2020, this population started ramming vessels and damaging their rudders.
 Distinct populations may also exist off the west coast of tropical Africa, which have generalized diets.

 The northwest Atlantic population is found year-round around Labrador and Newfoundland, while some individuals seasonally travel to the waters of the eastern Canadian Arctic when the ice has melted.
 Sightings of these whales have been documented as far south as Cape Cod and Long Island.
 This population is possibly continuous with orcas sighted off Greenland.
-Orcas are sighted year-round in the Caribbean Sea, and an estimated 267 (as of 2020) is documented in the northern Gulf of Mexico.
+Orcas are sighted year-round in the Caribbean Sea, and an estimated 267 (as of 2020) are documented in the northern Gulf of Mexico.

+Recent studies using dietary tracers such as fatty acids and organic contaminants have shown how varied the diet of North Atlantic orcas is.
+For example, orcas in the Eastern North Atlantic (Norway, Faroe Islands, Iceland) mainly feed on fish, specifically herring.
+Meanwhile, those in the Central North Atlantic (Greenland) prefer to consume seals such as ringed, harp, hooded, and bearded seals.
+Finally, orcas in the Western North Atlantic (Eastern Canadian Arctic and Eastern Canada) tend to prey on other whale species, such as belugas and narwhals in the Arctic and baleen whales and porpoises in Eastern Canada.